 The only way to get anywhere within the Disneyland Resort from the Grand Californian is by walking.
 There are no trams or buses available.

 Downtown Disney: Take a right from the registration area towards the convention center, then follow the signs.
-When returning from Downtown Disney the walkway that goes to the Grand Californian is not well-marked – look for Studio Disney 365 and turn just in front of it.
+You must pass through a security checkpoint with a bag check and metal detector to enter Downtown Disney.
+When returning from Downtown Disney the walkway that goes to the Grand Californian is not well-marked – look for the entrance between the Disney Dress Shop and Sephora.